discreetlogcontracts/dlcspecs/CETCompression.md

 ## CET Compression

-Anytime there is a range of numeric outcomes `[start, end]` which result in the same payouts for all parties, then a compression function described in this section can be run to reduce the number of CETs from `O(L)` to `O(log(L))` where  `L = end - start + 1` is the length of the interval being compressed.
+Anytime there is an interval of numeric outcomes `[start, end]` (inclusive) which result in the same payouts for all parties, then a compression function described in this section can be run to reduce the number of CETs from `O(L)` to `O(log(L))` where  `L = end - start + 1` is the length of the interval of outcomes being compressed.

-Because this compression of CETs only works for intervals which result in the same payout, the [CET calculation algorithm](NumericOutcome.md#contract-execution-transaction-calculation) first splits the domain into buckets of equal payout, and then applies the compression algorithm from this document to individual intervals, `[start, end]` where all values in this interval have some fixed payout.
+Because this compression of CETs only works for intervals with constant payouts, the [CET calculation algorithm](NumericOutcome.md#contract-execution-transaction-calculation) first splits the domain into intervals of equal payout, and then applies the compression algorithm from this document to the individual intervals, `[start, end]` where all values in each interval have some fixed payout.

-Most contracts are expected to be concerned with some subset of the total possible domain and every outcome before or after that range will result in some constant maximal or minimal payout.
+Most contracts are expected to be concerned with some subset of the total possible domain and every outcome before or after that likely subset will result in some constant maximal or minimal payout.
 This means that compression will drastically reduce the number of CETs to be of the order of the size of the probable domain, with further optimizations available when parties are willing to do some [rounding](NumericOutcome.md#rounding-intervals).

-The compression algorithm takes as input a range `[start, end]`, a base `B`, and the number of digits `n` (being signed by the oracle) and returns an array of arrays of integers (which will all be in the range `[0, B-1]`).
+The compression algorithm takes as input an interval `[start, end]`, a base `B`, and the number of digits `n` (being signed by the oracle) and returns a list of digit prefixes serialized as an array of arrays of integers (which will all be in the range `[0, B-1]`).
-An array of integers corresponds to a single event equal to the concatenation of these integers (interpreted in base `B`).
+An array of integers represents a digit prefix corresponding to a single event equal to the concatenation of these integers (interpreted in base `B`) where all digits not used may be any value.

 ### Concrete Example

 Before generalizing or specifying the algorithm, let us run through a concrete example.

-We will consider the range `[135677, 138621]`, in base `10`.
+We will consider the interval `[135677, 138621]`, in base `10`.
-Note that they both begin with the prefix `13` which must be included in every CET, for this purpose I omit these digits for the remainder of this example as we can simply examine the range `[5677, 8621]` and prepend a `13` to all results.
+Note that the `start` and `end` both begin with the prefix `13` which must be included in every digit prefix, for this purpose we will omit these digits for the remainder of this example as we can simply examine the interval `[5677, 8621]` and prepend a `13` to all results to get a result for our original interval.

-To cover all cases while looking at as few digits as possible in this range we need only consider `5677`, `8621` and the following cases:
+To cover all cases while looking at as few digits as possible in this interval we need only consider `5677`, `8621` individually in addition to the following cases:

 ```
 5678, 5679,